About me

 Hello, I am Paul 👋

-I live in the Norwich, UK.
+I live in Norwich, UK.
 I have also lived in London and New Zealand.

 Software